Top 30 FAQs

 Renewals typically require updated proof of qualifying income, Algarve accommodation, and health insurance, plus confirmation of time spent in Portugal.
 When your situation remains stable, renewals are usually straightforward, but appointment slots can be limited.
 We assemble renewal files, monitor AIMA availability, and ensure you apply before expiry.

-25. Do I need to pay taxes in Portugal if I live in the Algarve in 2026?
+25. Do I need to pay income taxes in Portugal if I live in the Algarve in 2026?

 26. How does Family Reunification work in the Algarve in 2026?

 Under current AIMA rules, spouses, minor children, and dependent parents can apply for Family Reunification after their residence permit is issued.
 Processing often takes 3–6 months.
-We adjust your housing to meet family‑size standards, prepare each family member’s documentation, and coordinate appointment timing so everyone can receive cards within a similar window.
+We adjust your housing to meet family‑size standards, prepare each family member’s documentation, and coordinate appointments so everyone can receive cards within a similar window.

 27. What happens at an Algarve AIMA residence card appointment in 2026?